 Truffles can be described as gourmet fungi with tart, intense and earthy fragrance.

 Truffles are used in small quantities as it is still sufficient to turn every dish into an exceptional gourmet experience.

-What does truffle look like?
+What does the truffle look?

+Their shape is like tubers, but they are often compared with potatoes when it comes to their appearance.
 Truffles usually grow from the size of a cherry up to the size of an apple, but sometimes significantly bigger specimens are found (like the famous Zigante Millenium weighing 1310 g).

-How to find truffles?
+How and where to find truffles?

 Interesting truffle facts from the past:

 - Old Greeks and Romans were using truffles as aphrodisiacs and medicine.

 - In the Middle Ages, monks were not allowed to eat truffles to forget their vocation.